GSA/digitalcorps.gsa.gov/_articles/article3.md

 ---

-Today, the Biden-Harris Administration welcomed 40 U.S. Digital Corps fellows who will serve at 13 agencies across the federal government.
+"The Biden-Harris Administration welcomed 40 U.S. Digital Corps fellows who will serve at 13 agencies across the federal government.
 Over the next two years, they will help shape a more equitable, effective, and secure digital government for the public.

+The U.S. Digital Corps launched last year to recruit early-career technologists to work on priority projects in five skill tracks: software engineering, data science and analytics, product management, design, and cybersecurity."